pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/05-cache.md

 ### How It Works

-The `GraphqlClientFactory` class from the `@pantheon-systems/wordpress-kit` npm package adds the `Pantheon-Skey` header to each request and uses the GET method by default to take advantage of WPGraphQL Smart Cache network caching.
-Responses from WordPress will contain the `Surrogate-Key` header.
-With these keys, your Front-End Site can be instructed to purge content from a cache when the content in WordPress changes.
+The `GraphqlClientFactory` class from the `@pantheon-systems/wordpress-kit` npm package adds the `Pantheon-Skey` header to each request.
+The GET method is used by default to take advantage of WPGraphQL Smart Cache network caching.
+Responses from WordPress contain the `Surrogate-Key` header.
+These keys are used to instruct your Front-End Site to purge content from a cache when the content in WordPress changes.

 ### How To Ensure Headers Are Set On Custom Routes

 <Alert title="Note"  type="info" >

-The WordPress Back-end Starter Project and WordPress Next.js Starter Kit handle the configuration below automatically.
+The WordPress backend starter project and WordPress Next.js starter kit handle the configuration below automatically.

 </Alert>

 - The WordPress backend has the [WPGraphQL plugin](https://wordpress.org/plugins/wp-graphql/) installed and configured.